webix-hub/docs/data/api/refs/ui.uploader.md

 - api/link/ui.uploader_autowidth_config.md - adjusts button to its text content
 - api/link/ui.uploader_borderless_config.md - used to hide the component borders
 - api/link/ui.uploader_click_config.md - click action handler
-- api/link/ui.uploader_container_config.md - an html container (or its id) where the component needs initializing
+- api/link/ui.uploader_container_config.md - an HTML container (or its id) where the component should be initialized
 - api/link/ui.uploader_css_config.md - the name of a css class that will be applied to the view container
 - api/ui.uploader_datatype_config.md - the type of serverside response
 - api/link/ui.uploader_disabled_config.md - indicates whether an item is enabled or not